-This was so much fun to read.
+This was so much fun.
 For the most part, the pacing was on point.
 The characters were a delight to read.
 I laughed so much reading this.
 It’s definitely my type of funny.
 I had a few issues with it.
 They were only annoying enough to lose one star.
 As a whole, this book wins.

 Firstly the heroine, Juliette is awesome.
 In most of my reviews starring supposedly strong female leads, my complaint is always how they end up being a bit whiny and dependent on some other force, usually the male, to survive.
 What I like about Juliette is that she is set up to have war training and combat skills and this carries through.
 She doesn’t somehow magically after all this talk about what she can do, become useless and thus need the male or some other person to rescue her.
-She doesn’t make rash decisions and walk into things blindly, which is usually in direct contrast to how authors set up the lead and are clearly just plot devices so that someone who is supposed to have the skills to avoid said situations somehow forgets their training and again, needing to be saved: non of this type of stuff happens in this book which makes it a delight to read.
+She doesn’t make rash decisions and walk into things blindly which would be in direct contrast to how the author set up the lead and clearly just a plot device so that someone who is supposed to have the skills to avoid said situations somehow forgets their training and again, needing to be saved: non of this type of stuff happens in this book which makes it a delight to read.

 Aeron also sticks to character.
 He’s a pilot thrown into a world that needs the skill-set Julliette has.
 He mentions this in his point of view often and respects her for it.
 He even has zero problems deferring to her when her skills are needed.
 It makes for a much better book that for the most part, it’s devoid of the man stepping in to be all heroic nonsense.
 Plus it allows the reader to focus more on what he actually can do, like fly and repair the plane and coordinate big intergalactic shows like intergalactic Idol.